jeroenpeeters/thesis/thesis/source/16_continuous_delivery.md

 development specific environments, reducing the 'it builds on my machine'-problem.
 Preferably the CI-server also executes tests to ensure that previous functionality is still intact.

+## Continuous Delivery

+Since Continuous Delivery (CD) builds on top of CI it reuses its systems.